 As a global company operating in 32 countries on six continents, our employees represent different backgrounds, ethnicities, cultures, religions, genders, sexual orientations and ages.
 We believe these different perspectives strengthen our business, and we strive to build an even stronger inclusive culture.
 As of December 31, 2022, our global workforce was approximately 32% male and 68% female, and of our domestic workforce, our employees were approximately 55% white, approximately 22% Black or African American, approximately 16% Hispanic, approximately 4% Asian, approximately 1% American Indian or Alaskan Native and approximately 2% two or more races or other.
 We believe we have made significant progress in diversity and inclusion, but we are committed to doing more.
-In 2021, we launched aggressive diversity goals which we strive to attain by 2025, including i) aiming for at least 25% representation of people of color, and ii) maintaining 50% women, at each case at the senior manager and above levels within our U.S. workforce was approximately 19% (as compared to 16% in 2021), and representation of women at the senior manager and above levels within our U.S. workforce was approximately 19% (as compared to 49% in 2021).
+In 2021, we launched aggressive diversity goals which we strive to attain by 2025, including i) aiming for at least 25% representation of people of color, and ii) maintaining 50% women, at each case at the senior manager and above levels within our U.S. workforce.
+As of December 31, 2022, our representation of people of color at the senior manager and above levels within our U.S. workforce was approximately 19% (as compared to 16% in 2021), and representation of women at the senior manager and above levels within our U.S. workforce was approximately 50% (as compared to 49% in 2021).